Hierarchical Adversarial Bandits for Online Configuration Optimization: Technical Appendix

-Figures \ref{fig:stochasticParent-Child} and \ref{fig:adversarialParent-Child} presented possible combinations of different parent and child algorithms.
-Note that for the same parent and child algorithm (diagonal), the case of 1 and 256 clusters is the same.
+\revisionCR{To assess the sensitivity of \EXP32 to the choice of base bandit at each level of the hierarchy, we ran every parent$\times$child pairing over four representative MAB algorithms: EXP3, EXP3++, Tsallis-INF, and UCB.
+The resulting two grids appear in Figure~\ref{fig:stochasticParent-Child} (stochastic environment) and Figure~\ref{fig:adversarialParent-Child} (nonstochastic environment).
+Each row corresponds to a fixed parent and each column to a fixed child algorithm, with $p=1$ (flat, child only), $p=\sqrt{k}=16$ clusters (\EXP32), and $p=k=256$ (parent only).} Note that for the same parent and child algorithm (diagonal), the case of 1 and 256 clusters is the same.
 For all other cases, in each row, the case of 256 clusters remains the same (only child algorithm works), and for each column, the case of a single cluster remains the same (only parent algorithm works).

+\revisionCR{Three observations stand out across both environments.
+First, \EXP32 ($p=\sqrt{k}$) consistently dominates or matches both extremes for every choice of base bandits, confirming that the hierarchical regret reduction is not an artifact of a single algorithm pair.
+Second, the choice of \emph{child} bandit influences \EXP32's performance more than the choice of \emph{parent} bandit, since the child sees the residual variability inside a cluster, where the bulk of the per-step decisions are made.
+Third, Tsallis-INF as the child consistently produces the lowest regret, motivating our default Tsallis-Tsallis configuration; pairings such as EXP3$\to$Tsallis-INF or UCB$\to$Tsallis-INF remain competitive when the parent's exploration profile must be controlled separately.}